mufeedvh/larvitbase-www/README.md

 If __req.render__ is set to boolean false, it will have the same effect as providing a .json path; res.data will be sent directly to the client as raw JSON.

-## Stop further execution of middleware, req.finnished
+## Stop further execution of middleware, req.finished

-If __req.finnished__ is set to true, the builtin middlewares, including the controller-runner, will be bypassed.
+If __req.finished__ is set to true, the builtin middlewares, including the controller-runner, will be bypassed.
 This is useful if an error is encountered of if some rate-limiter or other stuff should stop further execution of a request.

 ## EJS special include()